The Incoherency Risk in the EU's New Cyber Security Policies: Introduction

 The historical origins of the EU's framework for cyber security trace to the late 1990s and early 2000s during which the first policies and institutional arrangements were established~\cite{Ruohonen16GIQ}.
 Since then, the framework has been continuously altered and updated as cyber security has gained prominence---and vicious cyber attacks have continued.
 Throughout the EU, these attacks, whether they manifest themselves as data breaches, ransomware operations, or industrial espionage, cause substantial financial losses, reputation damage, and even human misery.
 Geopolitical conflicts and tensions, disruptive new technologies such as artificial intelligence~(AI), risks related to critical infrastructure and even democracy, and related major factors have further increased the importance of cyber security.
 To this end, the European Commission published in 2020 a new strategy for cyber security in the EU.
 According to this strategy, improving cyber security is necessary for enjoying the benefits from innovation, connectivity, and automation, while still maintaining fundamental rights and freedoms~\cite{EC20e}.
 Cyber security is thus an enabler on one hand.
 On the other, it is also a source for innovations in itself.
 While regulations are often seen as a hindrance to industry and its competitiveness, it is therefore important to consider also policy innovations that may improve not only cyber security but also industry competitiveness.

 For a long time, there was a lack of evaluation studies on the various digital policies enacted throughout the world~\cite{Leeuw12}.
 While the situation has improved over time, critical evaluations and reflections are always needed as these allow to also understand the potential challenges ahead.
 With this point in mind, the paper at hand presents a brief critical reflection on four recent cyber security policies, some of which are already enacted EU laws.
-These policies are mostly about ``traditional'' cyber security, which can be more or less likened to classical information security.
-Therefore, the other traditional pillars of the EU's cyber security framework are mostly omitted; these pillars are cyber crime, cyber defense, and, to a lesser extent, data protection~\cite{Christou16}.
+All belong to the noted cyber security strategy pursued by the von der Leyen's first Commission.
+Furthermore, the other traditional pillars of the EU's cyber security framework are mostly omitted; these pillars are cyber crime, cyber defense, and, to a lesser extent, data protection~\cite{Christou16}.
 The critical reflection pursued is motivated by potential policy incoherency.
 This concept is elaborated in the opening Section~\ref{sec: coherency}.
 After this elaboration, the four policies are briefly discussed in the subsequent Section~\ref{sec: policies}.
-Then, the potential incoherencies arising from the new cyber security policies are elaborated and speculated in Section~\ref{sec: incoherencies}.
+Then, the potential incoherencies arising from the four new cyber security policies are elaborated and speculated in Section~\ref{sec: incoherencies}.
 The last Section~\ref{sec: conclusion} concludes.
 Finally, it should be emphasized that the paper is a reflection on a complex policy constellation.
 Actual evaluation can only be done in a distant future once the policies have been adopted by the member states and the practical operation and administration of these have continued for a sufficient time.
-Methodologically, the reflection falls to the domain of interpretative policy analysis~\cite{Yanow00}.
-In other words, the goal is not an ``objective'' cost-benefit analysis or other related mechanical evaluation, but rather a short critical interpretation of the regulations and their impact under the objective to improve cyber~security.
+This point justifies the term risk in the paper's title; the focus is on potential and not (yet) actual problems under uncertainty about the future.
+Methodologically the critical reflection falls to the domain of interpretive policy analysis~\cite{Munch16, Yanow00}.
+That is, the methodological approach is not an ``objective'' cost-benefit analysis or other related mechanical evaluation, but rather a short critical interpretation of the policies and their impact under the objective to improve cyber~security.